 If you are not looking for a specific title, but for a topic, use search fields such as "Free text", "Topic", "Keyword" or "Basic Index" (the names may differ depending on the search service).

-If the spelling of a term is not clear to you or if you want to find a term in different spellings / word forms / languages at the same time, use wildcards.
+If the spelling of a term is not clear to you or if you want to find a term in different spellings / forms / languages at the same time, use wildcards.
 The asterisk (*) often replaces any number of characters, the question mark (?) exactly one character.
-In some specialist databases the dollar sign ($) is also used instead of the *.

-Use the word AND, the plus sign or simply the space to get hits that contain all of the search terms.
+Use the word AND (in capitals), the plus sign or simply the space bar to get hits that contain all search terms.

-If you use the space character, some of the hits will be displayed first in which all search terms occur and then those in which only some or only one of the entered search terms occurs.
+If you use space bar, usually the hits will be displayed first where all search terms occur and then those that contain only some or one of the entered search terms.

-Use the word OR or the brackets (...) to get hits with either one or the other (or both) search terms.
+Use the word OR (in capitals) or the brackets (...) to get hits with either one or the other (or both) search terms.

-Use the word NOT or the minus sign to get hits that include the first search term but not the second.
+Use the word NOT (in capitals) or the minus sign to get only hits that include the first search term but not the second.